gammasoft71/Examples_Qt/README.md

 [PictureBox2](Qt.Widgets/CommonControls/PictureBox2) Shows how to create a picture box with QGraphicsPixmapItem.

-[ProgressBar](Qt.Widgets/ProgressBar) Shows how to create a ProgressBar with QProgress.
+[ProgressBar](Qt.Widgets/CommonControls/ProgressBar) Shows how to create a ProgressBar with QProgress.

 [PushButton](Qt.Widgets/CommonControls/PushButton) Shows how to create a button and Event Click with QPushButton.

 [RadioButton](Qt.Widgets/CommonControls/RadioButton) Shows how to create a radio button with QRadioButton.

+[Slider](Qt.Widgets/CommonControls/Sliderr) Shows how to create a slider with QSlider.

 [ToggleButton](Qt.Widgets/CommonControls/ToggleButton) Shows how to create a toggle buttonx with QPushButton.

-[TrackBar](Qt.Widgets/TrackBar) Shows how to create a TrackBar with QSlider.

 ## Containers